pbinkley/rcb-manual/sections/14-conclusion.md

 others point in edition size for purposes of comparing the various processes.
-For instance, we might ask, "At what size of edition will the unit costs be so compounded that only 10% of the cost of a copy is&nbsp;{%- include pagebreak.html canvas=355 -%}&nbsp;
+For instance, we might ask, "At what size of edition will the unit costs be so compounded that only 10% of the cost of a copy is {% include pagebreak.html canvas=355 %}

 TABLE L